Supporting Students with School Refusal and Anger Issues

 Course Overview

-Children and adolescents face a wide ranges of pressure within and outside the school context.
-These can vary from family, social & relationships, and academic stresses.
-When a young person does not cope with these challenges well, they are likely to become frustrated and this can then manifest as school refusal and anger problems.
+Children and adolescents face wide ranges of pressure within and outside the school context.
+These can vary from family, social & relationships, family, academic stresses on top of their own biological, cognitive and psychological changes.
+When they are unable to cope with these challenges, they are likely to become frustrated and this can manifest as school refusal and anger problems.

 Learning Objectives

-– identify risk and protective factors (associated with emotional and behavioural issues in students) in different age groups
+• Learn the risk and protective factors associated with emotional and behavioural issues

 Target Audience